scarletti-ben/tab-switcher/README.md

 ```

 ### Using the "Combined" File via CDN
-The file `tab-switcher-combined.js` works a bit differently, it combines `tab-switcher.js` and `tab-switcher.css` into a single file.
+`tab-switcher-combined.js`, works a bit differently, it combines `tab-switcher.js` and `tab-switcher.css` into a single file.
 But, more importantly, it does not use the `import` / `export` syntax, simply importing it in the `<head>` of `index.html` is enough to gain access to the `TabSwitcher` class as shown below
 ```html
 <head>
   <link rel="stylesheet" href="styles.css">